Last updated: January 2026

 London’s network of Underground lines can be confusing, so you’ll likely find this app on many people’s smartphones around the city.

-The Tube Map app helps you plan the route of your tube journey as well as helping you make sense of the various stations and lines.
+The Tube Map app helps you plan the route of your Tube journey and helps you make sense of the various stations and lines.

 3. TFL Go

-Not only this, but the TFL Go app allows you to check accessibility at London stations such as information on toilets, lift statuses and platform access.
+The TFL Go app is also really helpful for checking accessibility at London stations, such as information on toilets, lift statuses and platform access.

 Split The Bills Logo - Shared Billing Sorted For Students.